 The TCFPPM was revised last year.
-Required changes have since been incorporated in the tenth edition of the manual based on financial system enhancements, feedback from trial courts and Judicial Council staff, audit findings, best practices, and the evolution of Generally Accepted Accounting Principles.
+Required changes have since been drafted into an 11th edition of the manual based on financial system enhancements, feedback from trial courts and Judicial Council staff, audit findings, best practices, and the evolution of generally accepted accounting principles.
 The manual provides a system of fundamental internal controls that will enable the trial courts to monitor their use of public funds, provide consistent and comparable financial statements, and demonstrate accountability.

 In the past, Judicial Council staff worked with the Court Executives Advisory Committee to identify sections of the manual that needed updating.
 In 2017, the Trial Court Financial Policies Workgroup was established to identify needed revisions.
-The workgroup consists of Judicial Council staff from Trial Court Administrative Services and financial staff representing nine superior courts in a range of sizes.
-The manual is now reviewed annually for potential revisions.
+The workgroup consists of Judicial Council staff from the Trial Court Administrative Services unit of the Branch Accounting and Procurement office and financial staff representing nine superior courts of a range of sizes.
+The manual now undergoes annual review for potential revisions.